List of international games played by NHL teams: 2011 NHL Premiere

 In 2011, four teams from the NHL (the Anaheim Ducks, the Buffalo Sabres, the Los Angeles Kings, and the New York Rangers) opened their regular seasons in Europe, marking the fifth straight season of the NHL Premiere games.
 On October 7, the Ducks and the Sabres played a game in Finland, while the Kings and the Rangers played a game in Sweden.
 The next day, the Ducks and the Rangers played a game in Sweden, while the Sabres and the Kings played a game in Germany.
-These teams also played exhibition games against HC Sparta Prague from the Czech Republic, Frölunda HC from Sweden, Slovan Bratislava from Slovakia, EV Zug from Switzerland, Jokerit Helsinki from Finland and Adler Mannheim and Hamburg Freezers from Germany as part of their pre-season schedule.
+These teams also played exhibition games against HC Sparta Prague from the Czech Republic, Frölunda HC from Sweden, Slovan Bratislava from Slovakia, EV Zug from Switzerland, Jokerit Helsinki from Finland and Adler Mannheim and Hamburg Freezers from Germany as part of their preseason schedule.
 The New York Rangers, playing four games in five days in four countries, had a record of 3–1–0 against the European teams.
 The NHL teams had an overall record of 6–1–0 against the European teams.

-In March 2012, the NHL announced that it would not schedule an NHL Premiere event for 2012.

 2017 NHL Global Series

 On March 24, 2017, the NHL announced the return of regular season games played outside North America in a new event called the NHL Global Series.
-The Colorado Avalanche and Ottawa Senators played two regular season games at the Ericsson Globe in Stockholm, Sweden on November 10 and 11, 2017.
+The Colorado Avalanche and Ottawa Senators played two regular season games at the Ericsson Globe in Stockholm, Sweden on November 10 and 11, 2017 five days after the trade for Matt Duchene.
 Unlike the previous regular-season series played in Europe by the NHL, these games were played a month into the regular season rather than the start of it.